wazuh/wazuh-documentation/source/getting-started/introduction.rst

 + **RESTful API:** This provides an interface to manage and monitor the configuration and deployment status of agents.
 It is also used by the Wazuh web interface, which is a Kibana app.

-All-in-One installation
+All-in-one installation
 -----------------------

-The All-in-One installation guide will focus on the first installation type: all the components in the same host.
-Follow `this document <all_in_one>`_ to start configuring the All-in-One installation for non-production or small environments.
+The All-in-one installation guide will focus on the first installation type: all the components in the same host.
+Follow `this document <all_in_one>`_ to start configuring the All-in-one installation for non-production or small environments.